Print Edition - 2017-04-18 | Oped

 India and China are competing to increase their influence in Afghanistan as well.
 Both countries are enhancing bilateral security cooperation.
 India delivered helicopters to Afghanistan in December 2015; there is increasing defence cooperation between the two countries.
 India also constructed a parliament building in 2016 as a gesture of bilateral goodwill.
 In 2016, India organised a Heart of Asia Conference in New Delhi to discuss development and stability in Afghanistan.

 Meanwhile, China is also increasing its security role in Afghanistan.
 There are media reports that Afghanistan and China have started joint military patrolling.
 China has also shown interest in facilitating talks with the Taliban.
 Chinese Assistant Foreign Minister Kong Xuanyou visited Afghanistan in November 2016 to discuss the development of train lines between the two countries.
 Reports suggest that China continues to engage with Afghanistan through bilateral and multilateral forums.

 Compared to other Saarc countries, India continues to maintain its influence in Bhutan.
-But there are reports that China is trying to expand its influence in Bhutan as well.
+But there are reports that China is trying to expand its influence in Bhutan

 The case of Nepal